Browse by Medical Category

 Dr. Zayas specializes in the psychopharmacologic and behavioral treatment of eating disorders, particularly as they pertain to males.

-Dr. Becker is completed her predoctoral and postdoctoral fellowship in clinical psychology as a clinical and research fellow at Mass General.
+Dr. Becker is a staff psychologist at Mass General and an instructor in psychiatry at Harvard Medical School.
+Dr. Becker completed her predoctoral and postdoctoral fellowship in clinical psychology as a clinical and research fellow at Mass General.
 She received her PhD from the University of Georgia and completed her predoctoral internship at Massachusetts General Hospital/Harvard Medical School.

 Dr. Becker has clinical expertise in dialectical behavioral therapy and cognitive behavioral therapy.
 Her primary research interests include exploring emotional and personality influences on eating behaviors as well as investigating biological, hormonal and behavioral differences among individuals with low weight eating disorders.